max-pub/EpiSeq/README.md

-## 2. Source Data Filtering Options
+## 1.2 Source Data Filtering Options

-The following filters can be applied to refine the source data:
+The following filters can be applied to the source data to improve its quality:

 * **From:** Excludes all typing and location data recorded **before** the specified date.
 * **Till:** Excludes all typing and location data recorded **after** the specified date.